stoix-dev/stoix-cloud-saver/README.md

 docker tag YOUR_IMAGE registry.digitalocean.com/YOUR_REGISTRY/YOUR_IMAGE
 ```

-## STEP 8: Push your image to the Digital Ocean Doker Registry
+## STEP 8: Push your image to the Digital Ocean Docker Registry

 ```bash
 docker push registry.digitalocean.com/YOUR_REGISTRY/YOUR_IMAGE
 ```

-## STEP 09: Go to the project infra repository  and run the following commands to first create the cluster, make sure to have export the env for the digitlocean token e Kubeconfig path:
+## STEP 09: Go to the project infra repository  and run the following commands to first create the cluster, make sure to have export the env for the digitalocean token Kubeconfig path:

 ## To make sure we are using the right cluster versions run:
 ```bash